Westworld Season-Two Finale: Our 8 Biggest Questions and Theories

 Wait, did you know there was a post-credits scene?
 If you didn’t stick around, you missed something major: A gravely injured William makes it down to a Forge that looks damaged but also vacant, leading to the question of when exactly this scene is taking place.
 (And also where, if you consider how many scenes in Westworld are actually simulations of the real world.).
 We last saw William in a tent on the beach, injured but clearly still alive.
 Is this scene set before or after that moment?
 Or could it be set in a simulation?
 William’s eyes are closed when we see him on the beach, so could this even be a dream?

-Whenever or wherever it takes place, William encounters what appears to be a host version of his daughter Emily, who promises him that it isn’t a simulation – “This is your world.
-Or what’s left of it,” – and then ushers him into a room like the one where he spent years testing James Delos.
+Whenever or wherever it takes place, William encounters what appears to be a host version of his daughter Emily, who promises him that it isn’t a simulation — “This is your world.
+Or what’s left of it,” — and then ushers him into a room like the one where he spent years testing James Delos.
 She reveals that they’ve been testing him for “a long time,” but now they’re almost done checking him for “fidelity.”
 Sound familiar?
 This seems to all but confirm what so many fans have suspected all season: that William is actually a host version of the real man.
-It’s one hell of a cliffhanger.
+It’s one hell of a cliff-hanger.

 Is Stubbs a host?